Small-Talk and Dancing Hint at Human A.I.

 She's heard it all before.
 Source

-Small-talk is a formulaic exchange of trivial data.
-Data about cattle prices, house prices or, in the English case, the weather, then house prices, then how flooding might reduce house prices.
+Small-talk is a formulaic exchange of trivial data in social situations.
+Data about cattle prices, house prices or, in England:, the weather, then house prices, then how flooding might reduce house prices.

 Small-talk is structured to be predictable and unchallenging.
 That's why it's boring.

-Why do intelligent creatures with diverse interests limit their curiousity to predictable call-and-response rituals when socialising?
+Why do intelligent creatures with diverse interests and diverse life-experience limit their curiosity to predictable call-and-response rituals when socialising?

 It's a way of practicing.
 Source: Westworld